BenoitHanotte/shorturls/README.md

 }
 ```

-If the preconditions are met (explained here under), the short url will be created and the reponse will have an HTTP code `201: Created` with a JSON repsonse body containing the short url:
+If the preconditions are met (explained here under), the short url will be created and the response will have an HTTP code `201: Created` with a JSON repsonse body containing the short url:

 ```
 {